BuggeTHK/nuitrack_body_tracker/README.md

     ```
     - catkin_make to confirm complies OK

-  - Clone this project into your Catkin workspace

   - Remove OpenNI - it conflicts with the version supplied by Nuitrack!
     -   sudo apt-get purge --auto-remove openni-utils